SMerrony/aghast/docs/DesignThoughts.md

 	// The Start func begins running the Integration GoRoutines and should return quickly Start(chan events.EventT, mqtt.MQTT)

+	// Stop terminates the Integration and all Goroutines it contains Stop()

 	// ProvidesDeviceType returns a list of Device Type supported by this Integration ProvidesDeviceTypes() []string